- About EOS & Etex

-Set to become the flagship academy for Nottinghamshire that will transform the face of education in the area – the Newark Academy will ensure that the both the educational and sporting needs of the local community are met.
+A flagship academy for Nottinghamshire that is transforming the face of education in the area – the Newark Academy ensures that the both the educational and sporting needs of the local community are met.

 From the creation of a modern sports complex to the nine IT learning suites – the facility will encompass a large main school block, a smaller unit that will house the sports hall and other associated buildings that will link the two main structures.